bworth/tasks/README.md

 ### `build`

 - Lints JS and Sass, fails after error
-- Copies public files into the 'dist' folder along with compiled scripts and styles
+- Copies public files into the specified 'dist' folder along with compiled scripts and styles
 - Minifies HTML, JS and CSS
-- Any HTML source files referenced by `<link>` or `<script>` tags with an `inline` attribute are inserted inline into the markup
+- Any source files in the HTML referenced by `<link>` or `<script>` tags with an `inline` attribute are inserted inline into the markup

 ### `dev`